edgexfoundry/edgex-docs/docs_src/security/V3Migration.md

 ## Breaking Changes to API Gateway TLS Configuration

-Some minor changes have been made to the `secrets-config proxy tls` command.
+Some minor changes have been made to the `secrets-config proxy tls` command:

-For starters, the `--snis` argument is no longer supported--the supplied TLS certificate and key will be used for all TLS connections.
+- The `--snis` argument is no longer supported: the supplied TLS certificate and key will be used for all TLS connections.
-Other minor changes include renaming `--incert` to `--inCert` and `--inkey` to `--inKey`, for example.
+- The `--incert` option is renamed to `--inCert`, and
+- The `--inkey` option is renamed to `--inKey` for consistency of flag names.

 ## References